 Community Change Projects

 As part of the Bezos Scholars Program, every Scholar launches a project to raise awareness and mobilize action in their hometowns.
-These projects, known as Local Ideas Festivals, are designed to address a unique community need.
+These projects, known as Community Change Projects, are designed to address a unique community need.
 Scholars build a committed team to support the project, with a vision of making a meaningful impact on their peers, school, and the broader community for years to come.

 Scholars gain significant personal and team-based leadership skills through this project-based learning experience.
-They receive ongoing coaching and support from their educator, school, and community, as well as $1,000 in funding from the Bezos Family Foundation for up to three years.
+They receive ongoing coaching and support from their educator, school, and community, as well as $1,000 in funding from the Bezos Family Foundation which can be re-applied for annually.
 Because the projects are designed to be sustainable, many have been successfully running for over five years!

 Learn more about the issues Scholars have mobilized change around and how their efforts have rippled out to make a positive difference in the community.